-IGS is pleased to announced the arrival of our new Senior Geophysicist, Dr. Feargal Murphy …Continue Reading
+IGS is pleased to announce the arrival of a new member of staff to our team, Dr. Reik Degler.

 Following an MSc in Economic Geology at the Freiberg University of Mining and Technology in Germany and a PhD in Tectonics at the Federal University of Minas Gerais in Brazil, Reik has gained considerable geological experience at international level.
 Beside his research at the Institute of Geosciences during the PhD, he participated as a leading geologist in joint regional scale geological mapping projects on mineral occurrences potential between Brazilian State Governments and the Geological Survey of Brazil.

 Reik has been appointed as a Mapping Geologist and will initially be working on our project in Mozambique.

 On joining IGS, Reik said “I am very happy to join IGS and look forward to applying my skills in international projects and contributing my part to the continued growth and development of IGS”.

 Peter Zawada, Managing Director of IGS, commented “IGS warmly welcomes Reik whose experience will provide very useful contributions to the company’s current and future projects.”

 Bill McCourt, Peter Zawada and Feargal Murphy from IGS attended PDAC in Toronto from 3-6 March 2019.

 Frik Hartzer attended the Mining Indaba 2019 in Cape Town, South Africa in February 2019.
 The general mood during the Indaba was definitely more optimistic than previous years.
 South Africa in particular made a major effort to show that recent political changes should eventually be reflected in a better exploration and investment friendly atmosphere.
 Other countries that made significant presentations were Nigeria and Saudi Arabia.
 From an IGS perspective the Indaba was successful with established contacts renewed and new contacts generated.